vrettasm/PyGeneticAlgorithms/README.md

 -- (From Wikipedia, the free encyclopedia)

-This repository implements a genetic algorithm (GA) in Python3 programming language, using only Numpy and Joblib as additional libraries.
+This repository implements a genetic algorithm (GA) in Python3 programming language, using only **Numpy** and **Joblib** as additional libraries.
 The basic approach offers a "StandardGA" class, where the whole population of chromosomes is replaced by a new one at the end of each iteration (or epoch).
-More recently, the new "IslandModelGA" class was added that offers a new genetic operator (MigrationOperator), that allows for periodic migration of the bst individuals, among the different island populations.
+More recently, the new "IslandModelGA" class was added that offers a new genetic operator (MigrationOperator), that allows for periodic migration of the best individuals, among the different island populations.

 **NOTE**:
 For computationally expensive fitness functions the StandardGA class provides the option of parallel evaluation (of the individual chromosomes), by setting in the method run(..., parallel=True).
 However, for fast fitness functions this will actually cause the algorithm to execute slower (due to the time required to open and close the parallel pool).
 So the default setting here is "parallel=False".
+Regarding the IslandModelGA, this is running in parallel mode by definition.

   > **NEWS**:
   > Two new genetic operators have been added (**SuperCrossover** and **SuperMutator**).
 At each iteration they call